The Five Buddha Ring

 he'd been half-singing, half-mumbling all day,

-the Five Buddha ring from his finger, gave
+the Five Buddha ring from my finger, gave

 it to Omar, who muttered words of thanks,